kostja/lightest/README.md

 Banking benchmark - emulate a bank account ledger using lightweight transactions.

-A nice property of the ledger which encapsulates all possible accounts is that the total sum of all balances stays intact.
+A nice property of a ledger which encapsulates all possible accounts is that the total sum of all balances stays intact.
 This is used to fusion correctness and performance/stress test into a single benchmark.